impjmichel/SpellMastery/README.md

 # SpellMastery
 Spell preparation application for D&amp;D 3.5 using Unity 4.5 with NGUI

+*update* branch 'remake' will focus on the Unity 5.0 upgrade, with more features for classes etc.

 Version 1.1.0 has been released!

 Now with message / version popup.